dayan9265/climate-change-awereness-pandemic/README.md

     });
     </script>

 Already though, we can see some discrepancy between countries, resulting from the different policies in place in the countries.
 Italy and France which suffered a lot from the COVID-crisis were forced to set up strict restriction policies that strongly affected the mobility of their population.
+On the contrary, northern countries like Norway or Sweden were much less affected, therefore set up less restrictive policies.

-The social life cycle of people living in Europe is mainly driven by weeks.
-Now, these results are smoothed on a weekly basis, and in fact all mobility behavior were previously highly influenced by a weekly pattern.
+The social life cycle of people living in Europe in mainly driven by weeks.
+It follows that mobility should also be highly influenced by a weekly pattern.
+This is why it it interesting to look at these results when they are smoothed on a weekly basis.

 ![mean_transit_europe](assets/img/weekly_mobility_pattern.png)

-Before the pandemic and lockdown hit, Fridays and Saturdays were consistently more active than the rest of the days.
+Before the pandemic and the lockdown hit, Fridays and Saturdays were consistently more active than the rest of the days in terms of mobility.
 However, one of the first visible effect of the pandemic, once restriction hit, is not only that the mobility drastically decreased, but also that this weekly pattern disappeared.
-This suggests that the covid pandemic not only affected people's mobility, but also their behaviour.
+This suggests that the covid pandemic not only affected people’s mobility, but also their behaviour.

+## Is the mobility evolution correlated with a higher number of overall Wikipedia searches?

 With this kind of beneficial changes on the planet, could it be that the covid-crisis managed to question society on its relationship to mobility, and furthermore on the impact of the society on the ecosystem?
 Did people gain interest in the ecological cause?

-## Is the mobility evolution correlated with a higher number of overall Wikipedia searches?

-A great data source to capture the population's interest is the Wikipedia database.
-It allows to follow, in real time, the concerns and interest of a population and is easily accessible.
+A great data source to capture the population’s interest is the Wikipedia database.
+By looking at the number of views in the articles on Wikipedia, it is easy to observe, in real time, the concerns and interest of a population.
+We can, in the first place, look at the total number of english written article views (smoothed by averaging by week):

 ![wikipedia_total_views](assets/img/wikipedia_total_views.png)

 As shown in [Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis](https://ui.adsabs.harvard.edu/abs/2020arXiv200508505H/abstract), there was an increased number of Wikipedia searches, correlating with an increased time spent at home for specific countries.
 We can thus hypothesize that the population turned to Wikipedia as a source of information, and that the number of Wikipedia page views can reflect the population’s interest during the pandemic.
-This is confirmed by the following graphs that show an global increased number of Wikipedia searches correlated with the time spent at home.

 We will now dig in deeper in the subject, and focus on the interest of people towards ecology specifically, and try to answer following question:

 ## Overall, how did interest in ecology change during the covid pandemic?

-If we take the general theme of climate change (which is now strongly established in our modern society as a major ecological problem) and look at the number of Wikipedia searches related to this thematic, we should be able to depict people's interest towards ecology.
+If we take the general theme of climate change (which is now strongly established in our modern society as a major ecological problem) and look at the number of Wikipedia searches related to this thematic, we should be able to depict people’s interest towards ecology.

 ![cummulative_views_climate_change.png](assets/img/cummulative_views_climate_change.png){: .center}